-If you are looking to save some money, you can also take the Deuce bus, which makes many stops along the Strip and in downtown Las Vegas – get off at the Four Seasons stop, from where it is about a 10 minute walk.
+You can also take the Deuce bus, which makes many stops along the Strip and in downtown Las Vegas – get off at the Four Seasons stop, from where it is about a 10 minute walk.
 It’s also a stop on the hop-on, hop-off bus, which is both a fun way to see the city and get around!

 Address: 5200 Las Vegas Blvd S, Las Vegas, NV 89119

-If you are looking for a place to grab some drinks but aren’t into the whole clubbing scene, be sure to stop by the Chandelier Bar inside the Cosmopolitan, which also happens to be one of the best Las Vegas Instagram spots.
+If you are looking for a place to grab some drinks but aren’t into the whole clubbing scene, be sure to stop by the Chandelier Bar inside the Cosmopolitan, which also happens to be one of the most Instagram worthy places in Las Vegas.